 Through the winter term, faculty have no-cost access to Annoto, a video annotation tool that works with MiVideo/Kaltura content in Canvas.
 Annoto enables your course participants to add time-based annotations as an overlay to any video content, turning passive video watching into an active and collaborative learning experience.
 Learn more about Annoto, including how it can be used for student assignments, skills development, collaborative learning, guided watching, peer review, and more.

-The University of Michigan Research Computing Package offers access to several high-performance computing clusters and data storage resources.
-Instructors can take advantage of this, too, including $60 credit per student per course per semester to provide students with real-world experiences.
+Instructors can take advantage of the Great Lakes high-performance computing cluster, including $60 credit per student per course per semester to provide students with real-world experiences.
 Idle capacity is available to undergraduate student teams upon approval.
-Email email@example.com to get started.
+Email [email protected] to get started.

 “I know the continuing pandemic poses many challenges, and I am grateful for the work faculty and graduate students are doing to teach and mentor our incredible students while creating an inclusive learning environment,” Ravi Pendse, PhD, vice president for information technology and chief information officer, and professor of engineering practice in electrical engineering and computer science, College of Engineering.

 ITS is here to support instructors through the effective use of technology tools for teaching.